radiantearth/stac-spec/api-spec/extensions/version/README.md

 The latest version of an item is accessible at `/collections/{collectionID}/items/{itemsId}`.
 The record has a link with `"rel": "permalink"` that links to the permanent location of the record which is `/collections/{collectionID}/items/{itemsId}/versions/{versionId}`.

-If the record has a previous version it also provides a link to the permanent location of that version using `"rel": "previous_version"`
+If the record has a previous version it also provides a link to the permanent location of that version using `"rel": "predecessor-version"`

 Each updated records provides the link to the previous version.